rroslan/django/README.md

 See our [Running Django in the App Engine Standard Environment](https://cloud.google.com/python/django/appengine) tutorial for instructions for setting up and deploying this sample application.

 # Custom Setup

+create virtual env  virtualenv -p /usr/bin/python3.8

+goto virtual env source bin/activate

+code .

+In your vscode click any python file and choose the python interpreter by clicking ctrl shift + p.

+make sure you choose the inperpreter in bin/python3.8, vscode will create .vscode folder and the settings.

+Create .env from .env-example and edit to your secret key and database url

+python -c 'from django.core.management.utils import get_random_secret_key; print(get_random_secret_key())'

 I am using postgresql instead of mysql

 Create postgresql instance on google sql